HenryNebula/Personalization_Final_Project/README.md

 ## Describtion

 Build and test a demo Recsys on ML-20M dataset, with two fundamental groups of algorithms, namely neighborhood-based and MF-based models, using PySpark.
-It is expected to mimic the scenario of a a digital media company that needs to recommend movies.
+It is expected to mimic the scenario of a digital media company that needs to recommend movies.
 Several underlying problems including sampling of dataset, evaluation metrics and business analysis of the output require careful considerations.

 ## Problems to solve